About Us

 In 2016, under the pastorate of Fr.
 Ricky Viveros, The Academy located at St. Casimir Parish and Preparatory school was brought back under one roof to the Boyce Ave campus.
 Holy Trinity was brought into the digital era with the introduction of live streams of special events and masses becoming one of the first parishes in the Archdiocese to start streaming on the recently launched Facebook Live platform.
 You can view our very first live stream here.
 A complete overhaul of the website was done that year as well along with an increased social media presence.
 In 2017, the school building was renovated and classrooms were upgraded with state of the art technology which included an iPad/Chromebook program.
 Online giving later debuted in response to younger generations moving away from using the weekly envelopes and writing checks.

 In 2020, in response to mandates relating to the Covid-19 virus, Holy Trinity was closed to the public following the 3rd Sunday of Lent.
 Our first Sunday livestream with no congregation in the church can be viewed here.
-Holy Trinity was prepared to go virtual since the first week of the lockdown having invested in the livestream equipment back in 2016 while many churches in the Archdiocese were not able to do the same due to supply chain constraints which prevented them from livestreaming immediately.
+Holy Trinity was prepared to go virtual since the first week of the lockdown having invested in livestream equipment back in 2016 while many churches in the Archdiocese were not able to do the same due to supply chain constraints which prevented them from livestreaming immediately.
 This began a 15 month weekly Sunday mass livestream.
 Holy Week and Easter was celebrated to an empty church that year.
 Pastor Fr.
 Ricky Viveros was featured in an LA Times article in April of 2020 discussing the uncertainty of Easter that year.
-Local mandates eased in June 2020 which allowed us to reopen the church to the public.
-We were able to welcome back parishoners on the Feast of the Holy Trinity.
-In July 2014, mandates were reinstated that prevented inside usage of the church forcing us to have outdoor masses in the school pavilion.
+Local mandates eased in June 2020 which allowed the church to reopen to the public.
+Parishoners were welcomed back on the Feast of the Holy Trinity.
+In July 2014, mandates were reinstated that prevented inside usage of the church forcing all masses be to be outdoors in the school pavilion.
 The regular mass schedule was followed although two 10:30am masses were celebrated at the same time, 1 in the pavilion with congregation and 1 inside the empty church broadcasted online.
-A Christmas miracle occured on December 23, 2020 when it was announced that we could allow parishoners back inside the church in time for Christmas.
+On December 23, 2020, it was announced that parishoners would be allowed back inside the church in time for Christmas.
 Beginning on Christmas Eve, parishoners were once again welcome to attend mass inside the church.
 During this time of uncertainty, Holy Trinity was in the middle of it's Capital Campaign which managed to surpass 400% of it's goal despite the closure.
 The altar carpet was replaced with hardwood along with the choir loft floor and staircase.
 The sound system was replaced with a state of the art system which improved the livestream broadcast quality as well.
 The confessionals which had been renovated in the 1980s were renovated once again. which included the removal of the original, 1925 middle door which had been covered up inside the confessional during the 1980 renovation to add more space for the priest and penitent.

 Although many of these changes have happened in recent years, there are some parts of the church that have not changed since it's opening.
 The hanging lamp lights and windows are still the original from 1925.
 Pictured in the 1961 picture above, is the original altar and pews, the statues pictured are still in their same locations to this day.